Visual Design

 Panel Body Inset

 Panel body content must be inset from the border by exactly 1 cell horizontally.
-Use panel_body_area(block_area, inner_area) from jackin_tui::components::panel instead of rendering content directly into block.inner(area).
-The 1-cell inset prevents text from touching the left and right border characters and is a visual requirement across all titled panels.
+Use TermRock Panel::inner and the canonical content padding rather than rendering directly against the border.
+The inset prevents text from touching the left and right border characters and is a visual requirement across all titled panels.

-render_scrollable_block applies this inset automatically.
-Direct callers that render text content into a titled panel via the ratatui Block API must call panel_body_area to obtain the inset rect and render into that, not into the raw inner rect.
+TermRock Viewport and Panel apply this inset through their chrome.
+Direct callers that render text content into a titled panel must paint into Panel::inner(area) (or the inner rect returned by render_dialog_shell), not into the raw outer rect.

 Action Rows (+ Add … / + Override …)